Dates: The 1st & 3rd Tuesday of each month, September through June. No regular meetings in July & August

 Projects and Events Supported and Sponsored:

-Diabetes Awareness, Leader Dog Program, Lions Beacon Lodge Camp, District Governor’s Project, Rose Fire Company, Rose Ambulance Service, Paul Smith Library in SYC, New Freedom Community Center, Southern York County Community Services, SYC Food Pantry, South Central York County Senior Center, New Freedom Gardeners, New Freedom Christmas Tree Lighting Ceremony, H. O. P. E. (Help for Oncology Problems and Emotional support), 4th of July Holiday Parade and fireworks, New Freedom Heritage Association, Girls Scouts, Boy Scouts, Six $1000 Scholarships to Susquehannock High School Seniors, Eye Glasses/Eye Exams to the needy, Lions Recycle for Sight Program, Susquehannock Leo Club, as well as other local charities.
+Diabetes Awareness, Leader Dog Program, Lions Beacon Lodge Camp, District Governor’s Project, Rose Fire Company, Paul Smith Library in SYC, New Freedom Community Center, Southern York County Community Services, SYC Food Pantry, South Central York County Senior Center, New Freedom Gardeners, New Freedom Christmas Tree Lighting Ceremony, H. O. P. E. (Help for Oncology Problems and Emotional support), 4th of July Holiday Parade and fireworks, New Freedom Heritage Association, Girls Scouts, Boy Scouts, Six $1000 Scholarships to Susquehannock High School Seniors, Eye Glasses/Eye Exams to the needy, Lions Recycle for Sight Program, Susquehannock Leo Club, as well as other local charities.

 Community Education and Awareness such as Human Trafficking and Opiod/Heroin Epidemic.